 The chronically homeless are sometimes referred to as “hard to house” due to their non-responsiveness to traditional outreach efforts (e.g., offers of a night in the shelter or a warm meal) and the challenges to stability posed by severe and persistent mental illness, chronic health conditions and alcohol and substance abuse.

-By taking the time to gain the trust of chronic homeless individuals gradually over time, and offering housing without conditions (e.g., sobriety), Street to Home demonstrates that chronically homeless individuals do want a home and can successfully secure and maintain permanent housing.
+By taking the time to gain the trust of chronically homeless individuals gradually over time, and offering housing without conditions (e.g., sobriety), Street to Home demonstrates that these individuals do want a home and can successfully secure and maintain permanent housing.

 The Street to Home model was pioneered by Common Ground in 2004 and adopted by the NYC Department of Homeless Services as a citywide strategy in 2007.
 Through our Street to Home program, Common Ground makes contact with an average of 1,000 street homeless individuals and connects more than 300 individuals to housing, medical and mental health services, substance abuse counseling, and other essential supports each year.
 The caring, individually tailored attention clients receive at each stage of their journey from street to home ensures that more than 90% of people who Common Ground places remain stably housed.

-Common Ground and its partners are responsible for covering the entire boroughs of Manhattan, Brooklyn and Queens.
+Common Ground and its partners are responsible for covering the entire boroughs of Brooklyn and Queens, and nearly half of Manhattan.

 Our Outreach and Housing Placement Partners: